Stretching of Polymers and turbulence: Fokker Planck equation, special stochastic scaling limit and stationary law: Notations, definitions and problem formulation

 Let $X_t\in \mathbb{R}^2$ and $R_t\in \mathbb{R}^2$ be the position and end-to-end vector of the polymer.
 In the Introduction we have generically stated that they satisfies \eqref{Intro1}.
 Here we shall be more specific.
-We assume that the velocity field is the sum of a large scale divergence-free component $u_L(x,t)$ (deterministic, with a reasonable smoothness specified below) plus a stochastic small-scale component, precisely given by the noise coefficients introduced above where we choose the Stratonovich multiplication both in virtue of Wong-Zakai principle (a white noise is the idealization of smooth noise) and because of conservation laws.
-The system for $X^N_t,R^N_t$ (now parametrized by $N$ because of the noise) is now given by
+Let $(X_t,R_t)$ satisfying

 where $\nabla$ is the gradient with respect to $x$-variable.
-Formally speaking, to this system we may associate a stochastic Fokker-Planck equation in Stratonovich form:
+We assume that the velocity field $u$ is the sum of a large scale divergence-free component $u_L(x,t)$ (deterministic, with a reasonable smoothness specified below) plus a stochastic small-scale component, precisely given by the noise coefficients introduced above, in other words

+where we choose the Stratonovich multiplication both in virtue of Wong-Zakai principle (a white noise is the idealization of smooth noise) and because of conservation laws.
+Since the Brownian motions $(\mathcal{W}_t)_t$, due to thermal force( microscopic level), in \eqref{eqn-Larg-short} acts on a very short time scale and also that the polymer length is much smaller than the viscous length of the turbulent flow, we write firstly the FP equations with respect to it, with quenched velocity.
+Then we use the random velocity given by \eqref{turb-velocity-2D-eq} in the resulting FP equation, with Brownian motions $(W_t^k)_t^{k\in K}$ having a different time scale (mesoscopic/macroscopic level).
+Formally speaking, we may associate a stochastic Fokker-Planck equation in Stratonovich form: